justinenayral/ACE_Traeger_replication.jl/README.md

 cd "path/where/you/want/to/save/package"
 git clone https://github.com/justinenayral/ACE_Traeger_replication.jl.git
 ```
-3. Start your julia session and go to the source folder where ACE_Traeger_replication.jl is saved
+3. Open your julia session and go to the source folder where ACE_Traeger_replication.jl is saved
 ```
 cd("path/where/code/is/saved/ACE_Traeger_replication.jl")
 ```